Pacific International: History

+On July 19, 1976, newly manufactured Amfleet cars debuted on the route.
+On June 13, 1979, Amtrak began using double-deck Superliner train coaches in place of the single-deck Amfleets on certain other trains in the Pacific Northwest and planned to make the same change soon to the Pacific International.
+Superliner service on the Pacific International began in mid-August 1979, after a short delay because of damage to the New Westminster Bridge from another barge ramming incident.

+On October 28, 1979, the southbound Pacific International had a schedule change.
+Previously, the train left at 6:05 am from Vancouver to arrive in Seattle at 10:50 am, allowing a connection to a Coast Starlight departure at 11:05 am that went as far as San Diego, California.
+Instead, the train began departing from Vancouver at 11:50 am and arriving in Seattle at 5:00 pm to connect with a Mount Rainier departure at 5:30 pm that terminated in Portland, Oregon.
+In the second quarter of 1980, the schedule was reverted to an early morning departure to connect again with the Coast Starlight.

 On paper, the Pacific International should have been a success.
 Rail service had operated between Seattle and Vancouver for most of the 20th century.
 However, the train struggled to attract riders throughout its history.
 In 1975 the United States Department of Transportation said it was the worst performer in the system, with a deficit of 47 cents per passenger mile.
 Critics of the train noted the influence of Senator Warren Magnuson (D-Washington) in establishing the service.
 In early 1979, Secretary of Transportation Brock Adams proposed eliminating 43% of Amtrak's route network, and the Pacific International was on the chopping block.
 In the end Congress agreed to fewer, though still significant, cuts, and the Pacific International survived for another two years.
 Amtrak discontinued the Pacific International on September 30, 1981, as part of another restructuring.

 After its discontinuance Vancouver service did not return until the inauguration of the Mount Baker International in 1995.
 This route was folded into the Amtrak Cascades brand in 1998, and still exists today with two daily round trips, one from Seattle to Vancouver and one from Portland to Vancouver.